Skip to content

 When toxic stress starts to take a toll on sleep, mood, appetite, or relationships, this can be a sign that it may be time to seek out professional help.
 This is especially true if one has tried different coping skills and found them unhelpful.
 When stress becomes prolonged or chronic, it can lead to burnout, which can include feelings of dread, a cynical outlook, loss of motivation, and lowered productivity.

 There are several effective types of therapy for stress.
 Mindfulness is a great tool for reducing stress and anxiety, and mindfulness-based stress reduction programs are a good option.
-Dialectical behavior therapy (DBT) helps with distress tolerance.
+Dialectical behavior therapy (DBT) helps with distress tolerance and many therapist will use compassion-focused therapy techniques.
 An online therapist directory or online therapy platform are good choices for a therapist who specializes in emotion-focused coping and other stress management techniques.

 In My Experience